davar-playgrounds/vagrant-oracle-cloud-insfrastructure/MySQL_Support_Exercise/Responses.md

 1. "User Data (identifier), or Cities or People or Vehicles" | 225 minutes
 	1. The errors are:
 		1. No DELIMITER
-			1. No DELIMITER is declared to delimit statements that affect the procedure at the scope at which the procudure is created, e.g. to delimit the final END statement of the creation of the procedure.
+			1. No DELIMITER is declared to delimit statements that affect the procedure at the scope at which the procudure is created.
 Such a delimiter is necessary in order that MySQL can distinguish statements that are at the level/scope of the exterior of the procedure from those that are within the procedure, which are delimited by the semicolon.
-			2. There is no such delimiter delimiting the terminus of the final END statement of the declaration of the procedure.
+			2. Correspondingly, there is no such delimiter delimiting the END statement that closes the CREATE PROCEDURE.
-		2. The first parameter of the procedure, user_group, has the same name as a field/column to which it is compared in the WHERE clause of the SELECT of the CURSOR declaration.
+		2. The first parameter of the procedure, muser_group, has the same name as a field/column to which it is compared in the WHERE clause of the SELECT of the CURSOR declaration.
 As a result, the query completes successfully but the comparison isn't made; so, the SELECT returns multiple rows when only one row would otherwise be returned.
 A solution is to change the name of the parameter.
 		3. The declaration of mdata is unnecessary and overwrites the value of the parameter mdata with NULL.
-It can be omitted.
+The declaration can be omitted.
 		4. The SELECT of the declaration of the CURSOR is missing the FROM clause i.e. has no "...FROM musers...".
 		5. The CONTINUE HANDLER sets the variable named "done" to 0 (FALSE) rather than 1 (TRUE).
 This results in an infinite loop.
-		5. The presence of a BEGIN/END wrapping the IF statement that follows the declaration of the CONTINUE HANDLER results in a fatal error.
-It is unnecessary.
-		6. The variable "psql" is set like "SET psql=...", without "@" prefixing, when it is SET with a value that is a statement to be executed.
-The "@" is required syntax, like: "SET @psql=...".
+		6. "psql" is not a User Variable while it is the object of the FROM clause of a PREPARE statement.
+MySQL considers this a syntactical error.
 		7. The SELECT in the statement on the right side of the declaration of psql for the case that mdata is equal to the empty string does not "retrieve muser_data from musers for all users that belong to the specified muser_group", but rather returns the results for the mu_ table with the suffix matching the value of the mdata parameter of the procedure.
-		8. The END IF that closes the "IF NOT done..." and the one that closes the "IF mdata <>...'' statement are both missing the semicolon as delimiter at the end of the line.
+		8. The END IF that closes the "IF mdata <>...", the END IF that closes the "IF NOT done...", and the END of the BEGIN that immediately follows the variable declarations are all missing the semicolon as delimiter at the end of the line.
 		9. The "CLOSE cr;" statement is outside the ELSE of the "IF mdata <>..." statement, and belongs inside it.

 	1. The corrected procedure is: